Skip to content

 Occupational and social impairment with occasional decrease in work efficiency and intermittent periods of inability to perform occupational tasks (although generally functioning satisfactorily, with routine behavior, self-care, and conversation normal), due to such symptoms as: depressed mood, anxiety, suspiciousness, panic attacks (weekly or less often), chronic sleep impairment, mild memory loss (such as forgetting names, directions, recent events).

-The 30% rating for anxiety still has fairly mild symptoms.
+The 30% VA rating for anxiety accounts for fairly mild symptoms.

 You have some depression, anxiety, memory loss, and panic attacks, but not very often.